harbour/core/harbour/contrib/hbmysql/readme.txt

 test.prg    :  a little test program which wont work for you :-) since it uses a .dbf file not
                provided.
 Use it as a small tutorial of tmysql.prg provided functions.

-You will also need all .h files from include subdir of your installed MySQL server, at a bare minimum they are:

-      mysql.h, mysql_com.h, mysql_version.h

-(under OS/2 with OS/2 port of MySql you need to use the ones from 3.21.33b build which is the only one with a single threaded libmysqlclient.a client library and works ok even with latest MySQL/2 availble).

-To build this library on Windows (using freely available Borland C++ compiler) you need to follow these steps:

-1) go to www.mysql.com and download any version you like of mysql.
+1) See INSTALL on how to obtain/install and configure Harbour build system for mysql.
-   So far I've tested only 3.x versions of MySQL.
-Install it.
-   Now you have an include subdir with .h files with the same version number as your libmysql.dll.

-   This is very important.
-You need to use .h files from the package you install.

-2) Link hbmysql.lib and libmysql.lib to your harbour program (you can try to recompile dbf2mysql inside \contrib\hbmysql just to test everything) and be sure to have libmysql.dll on your path.
+2) Add hbmysql.hbc to your hbmk2 command line (you can also try to recompile programs in utils and tests subdirs just to test everything) and be sure to have libmysql.dll in your PATH.

                               +---------------------+